COSC3020/mystery-function-reis-iken/README.md

 What does the `mystery()` function in the following piece of code do?
 Add your answer to this markdown file.

+**The mystery() function is a recursive function that finds the maximum element in the array.
+It does this by recursively comparing the first element of the array with the maximum element in the subarray and returning whichever value is greater.**

 ```javascript
 function mystery(a) {
     if(a.length == 1) return a[0];